In the footsteps of Victor Hugo (and other great names)...

 Many thrillers come to life

-Thrillers are among the favorite genres among the many novels that have the Opal Coast as their subject or setting.
+Among the many novels set on or about the Côte d'Opale, thrillers are one of the most popular genres.
 But what are they all looking for here?
-In an interview for La Voix du Nord, Franck Thilliez explained: "I really like the atmosphere of the North.
-Especially the Opal Coast, it's very inspiring And to France 3 regions, he confided, "I love the Opal Coast, it is for me the most beautiful coastline you can meet with magnificent beaches as far as the eye can see."
-Published in 2018, his novel The Unfinished Manuscript took place partly in Berck and the fort of Ambleteuse.
+In an interview with La Voix du Nord, Franck Thilliez explained: "I really like the atmosphere of the North.
+The Côte d'Opale in particular is very inspiring And to France 3 régions, he confided, "I love the Côte d'Opale; for me, it's the most beautiful coastline you can come across, with magnificent beaches as far as the eye can see."
+Published in 2018, his novel Le Manuscrit inachevé (The Unfinished Manuscript) was partly set in Berck and the fort of Ambleteuse.

-The Opal Coast is, it is true, a land of contrasts.
-Sunny days succeed to gray or rainy days, and make the mood vary as well as the atmosphere.
-It is perhaps this duality that appeals so much to writers, the beauty of the opal sand beaches versus the gray days and the sometimes heavy past of the region.
+It's true that the Côte d'Opale is a land of contrasts.
+Sunny days give way to gray or rainy ones, changing both moods and atmospheres.
+Perhaps it's this duality that appeals so much to writers, the beauty of the opal sand beaches versus the gray days and sometimes heavy past of the region.

-Other novels have thus taken place in our cities.
-Published in 2005, En terre hostile by François Prunier tells the story of the main character's meeting with a young boy, Diego, in Dunkirk.
-The latter tries to help the boy when his mother is murdered with knives and he becomes the main suspect.
-The writer Olivier Thérond has chosen to set three of his novels in the streets of Calais.
-In Un bien bel endroit pour mourir by Wimereusian Rosalie Lowie (2017), everything starts with the discovery of a corpse at the cliffs of the Pointe aux Oies.
-And in 2020, the crime novel L'Enfant retrouvé takes place on the Opal Coast, written by Franck Jendro, a native of Etaples-sur-Mer.
+Other novels have taken up residence in our cities.
+Published in 2005, François Prunier's En terre hostile tells the story of the main character's encounter with a young boy, Diego, in Dunkirk.
+Diego tries to help the boy when his mother is murdered with knives, and he becomes the prime suspect.
+Writer Olivier Thérond chose to set three of his novels in the streets of Calais.
+Wimereus native Rosalie Lowie's Un bien bel endroit pour mourir (2017) starts with the discovery of a corpse on the cliffs of Pointe aux Oies.
+And in 2020, the crime novel L'Enfant retrouvé takes place on the Opal Coast, written by Etaples-sur-Mer native Franck Jendro.

-The list is not exhaustive, of course, and illustrates the interest of novelists for our beautiful region, whose landscapes can be so striking.
+The list is not exhaustive, of course, and illustrates just how much interest novelists have in our beautiful region, whose landscapes can be so striking.

 Novels inspired by conflict